-I'd especially like to thank Dick Norris for asking the off hand question, "What are you going to do with your PhD?"
+I'd like to thank Dick Norris for asking the off hand question, "What are you going to do with your PhD?"
 This is an excellent question, and four years later I remained stumped.
-Neal Driscoll graciously pointed out that nobody is going to give a 50 year man with a recent PhD a tenure track position.
+Neal Driscoll graciously pointed out that nobody is going to give a 50 year with a recent PhD a tenure track position, so the problem is not completely open ended.

 Every graduate student eventually learns a deadline is the real secret to graduating from graduate school.
 Lisa Tauxe graciously provided me a chance to teach SIO 1 and hence a deadline.
+This is also a dream come true: teaching physics at college.

-The text and figures from chapter 3 are being prepared for publication in JGR Oceans as Becker, J. J. and Sandwell, Global Estimates of Seafloor Slope from Single-Beam Ship Soundings The dissertation author was the primary researcher and author of the submitted work.
+The text and figures from chapter 3 are being prepared for publication in JGR Oceans as Becker, J. J. and Sandwell, Global Estimates of Sea floor Slope from Single-Beam Ship Soundings The dissertation author was the primary researcher and author of the submitted work.
 The coauthor directed and supervised that research, which forms the basis for this chapter.